 We continue to see inconsistent opportunities generated from the Federal stimulus legislation primarily in our transit and concrete buildings divisions.
-We expect funding activity to decrease and, as a result, this activity is not expected to compensate for the shortfalls created by the current economic downturn.
+We expect funding activity to decrease and, as a result, this activity is not expected to compensate for the shortfalls created by the current economic downturn that began to affect us in the fourth quarter of 2008.

 We do, however, operate in this period of uncertainty in an extremely strong financial position.
-As of March 31, 2010, we had approximately \$124.5 million in cash and short-term instruments and a revolving credit facility with approximately \$57.4 million of availability compared to \$13.1 million in long-term debt.
+As of June 30, 2010, we had approximately \$131.3 million in cash and short-term instruments and a revolving credit facility with approximately \$69.4 million of availability while carrying only \$17.8 million in total debt.
 We believe this capacity will afford us the flexibility to take advantage of opportunities that we may encounter and weather the current economic downturn.

-Included within cash and cash equivalents are principally investments in tax-free and taxable money market funds and bank certificates of deposit.
+Included within cash and cash equivalents are primarily investments in tax-free and taxable money market funds and bank certificates of deposit.
 The money market funds include municipal bond issuances as the underlying securities as well as government agency obligations and corporate bonds all of which maintain AAA credit ratings.
 Our priority continues to be the maintenance of our principal balances.